New here? Get 15% off your first order | Sign up here

 • Don’t exceed the amps limits - That’s like shoving an entire jar of baby food down a kid’s throat.
 You want to feed batteries at the rate they can handle.
 If you don’t know, ask.

-• Don’t pack batteries into checked luggage - Along with the million other questions on travelling with vapes, you can read this blog post.
+• Don’t pack batteries into checked luggage - Along with the million other questions on travelling with vapes, you can read our flying with vapes blog.

 Don't Be The Idiot Who Winds Up With Counterfit Batteries